Volume of an n-ball: Alternative forms

 Instead of expressing the volume V of the ball in terms of its radius R, the formulas can be inverted to express the radius as a function of the volume:

 Approximation for high dimensions

 Stirling's approximation for the gamma function can be used to approximate the volume when the number of dimensions is high.

 In particular, for any fixed value of R the volume tends to a limiting value of 0 as n goes to infinity.
-For example, the volume V_{n}(1) is increasing for 0 ≤ n ≤ 5, achieves its maximum when n = 5, and is decreasing for n ≥ 5.
+Which value of n maximizes V_{n}(R) depends upon the value of R; for example, the volume V_{n}(1) is increasing for 0 ≤ n ≤ 5, achieves its maximum when n = 5, and is decreasing for n ≥ 5.